Venice landmark makes way for new construction

 Perhaps what old timers remember most about Smitty’s, however, was the delicious food it was known for.
 Pepper salad dressing.
 Best steaks and prime rib.
 French onion soup.
 Brandy Alexander pie.
 And the famous “Smitty Burger” that was consistently voted the best in Venice.

 The restaurant continued to operate following Brohard’s death in 1971, but was sold in the mid-90s to a group of investors who renamed it the Landmark Inn.
 Landmark Inn closed its doors in January 2004.
 Six years later, Tom Carney, founder of T.J.
-Carney’s on West Venice Avenue, opened a new restaurant and bar on the site called Pineapples Island Grill, but that business closed in 2014.
-A few more attempts were made, but those businesses also were short-lived.
+Carney’s on West Venice Avenue, opened Pineapples Island Grill, but that business closed in 2014.

 The latest transformation will consist of a three-story structure with parking and retail shops on the first floor and six condominiums located on the second and third floors.
 The top floor will include a rooftop swimming pool.